 In Western countries, the human papilloma virus (HPV) is associated with a rising incidence of tumors arising from the oropharynx, that is, the tonsillar bed and base of tongue.
 Over 50% of oropharyngeal tumors are caused by HPV in the United States, and in many urban centers this proportion is even higher.
 HPV 16 is the dominant viral subtype, although HPV 18 and other oncogenic subtypes are seen as well.
 Alcohol- and tobacco-related cancers, on the other hand, have decreased in incidence.
 HPV-related oropharyngeal cancer occurs in a younger patient population and is associated with increased numbers of sexual partners and oral sexual practices.
 It is associated with a better prognosis, especially for nonsmokers.

 Dietary factors may contribute.
 The incidence of head and neck cancer is higher in people with the lowest consumption of fruits and vegetables.
 Certain vitamins, including carotenoids, may be protective if included in a balanced diet.
-Supplements of retinoids, such as cis-retinoic acid, have not been shown to prevent head and neck cancers (or lung cancer) and may increase the risk ...
+Supplements of retinoids, such as cis-retinoic acid, have not been shown to prevent head and neck cancers (or lung cancer) and may ...